London Private GP Service

 Why see a private doctor?

-Turning to private healthcare can be hugely helpful, especially as many people face delays in getting appointments at an NHS GP surgery, especially if they need to see a doctor for something that may not be urgent.
+Turning to private healthcare can be hugely helpful, especially as many people face delays in getting appointments at an NHS GP surgery.
+That’s usually the case if you need to see a doctor for something that may not be urgent, like a sick note.

 Seeing a GP at London City Healthcare will also mean you have greater choice if you need specialist care or support after seeing the doctor.

-Making an appointment to see our private doctors is very easy and can be done online using our booking system, or by calling 02072363334 during normal office hours.
+Making an appointment is very easy and can be done online using our booking system, or by calling 02072363334 during normal office hours.

 Can I book a video consultation?

-We’re pleased to provide remote video consultations for registered patients, however, we do not recommend video consultation as being appropriate for first-time patients presenting with a condition about which we have no history.
+Yes, we’re pleased to provide remote video consultations, thanks to COVID-19 making it a necessity.
+However, we wouldn’t usually recommend video consultation as being routinely appropriate for first-time patients presenting with a condition about which we have no history.

 Whilst video consultations can be very helpful if you’re on a cruise ship or an oil rig, we think they are a poor alternative to a face-to-face consultation, if you have easy access to a GP in person.
-Diagnosing problems remotely is harder to do and involves more risk, for the patient and the doctor, because it’s very difficult to do a full examination by phone.
+Diagnosing problems remotely is harder to do and involves more risk, for the patient and the doctor.
+Even though the technology is improving it’s very difficult to do a full examination by phone or video.

-For example, using a stethoscope can differentiate between the need to provide antibiotics or not (and given antibiotic resistance is one of the biggest threats to health we take prescribing safely very seriously) and it can even identify heart failure – none of which can be done with an online consultation.
+For example, using a stethoscope can differentiate between the need to provide antibiotics or not (and given antibiotic resistance is one of the biggest threats to health we take prescribing safely very seriously).
+It can even identify heart failure – which isn’t easy to do during an online consultation.

-Although we understand that many patients find remote services helpful, because you may be able to access a service very quickly, it’s worth considering the balance between accessibility and the quality of care available.
+Although we understand that many patients find remote services helpful, especially as an alternative to travelling to see a doctor at the moment, it’s well worth considering the balance between accessibility and the quality of care available.

-It’s worth remembering that it is very difficult to obtain any degree of continuity of care with online private doctor services, so you may find you need to explain your medical history many times, which may not be the best use of your time and money.
+It’s also often very difficult to obtain a good degree of continuity of care with online services, so you may find you need to explain your medical history many times.
+That may not be the best use of your time and money.
+We’re pleased to let you choose which doctor you’d like to see in advance, so you can be assured of a good standard of continuity in your care.

-When choosing a private GP, we’d always recommend making sure they’re a registered with the General Medical Council and it’s also worth checking the Care Quality Commission’s (CQC) latest assessment of their premises (there are links below) as not every medical provider in the City is registered with the CQC.
+When choosing a GP, we’d always recommend making sure they’re a registered with the General Medical Council.
+It’s also worth checking the Care Quality Commission’s (CQC) latest assessment of their premises (there are links below) as not every medical provider in the City is registered with the CQC.

 Visiting a private doctor

 We’re always pleased to provide detailed quotations in writing as part of your care plan, before commencing any treatment.
-Although it’s sometimes difficult for a private doctor to know what care may be required, unless you already have a diagnosis, a private GP that doesn’t wish to provide a quote or treatment plan in writing should set some alarm bells ringing – most good private doctors should be happy to do so.
+Although it’s sometimes difficult to know what care may be required, unless you already have a diagnosis, a private GP that doesn’t wish to provide a quote or treatment plan in writing should set some alarm bells ringing.
+Most good doctors should be happy to do so.

 Private medical insurance

-Medical insurance companies are usually very helpful and they’ll be happy to answers any questions you may have – especially whether there is likely to be a difference in the amount they’ll pay towards your care and the likely cost of treatment.
-If there is, it’s often called “a shortfall” and it’s well worth checking in advance.
+Medical insurance companies are usually very helpful and they’ll be happy to answers any questions you may have.
+It’s worth checking if there is likely to be a difference in the amount they’ll pay towards your care and the likely cost of treatment.
+If there is, it’s often called “a shortfall” and it can be very expensive.

 Other sources of information